ncachanosky/Macro-with-Python/content/python/02_IS-LM-Model/_index.md

 ## The IS schedule (Investment-Saving)

-The IS schedule is derived from the equilbrium condition where output $(Y)$ equals spending:
+The IS schedule is derived from the equilibrium condition where output $(Y)$ equals spending:

 \begin{equation}
 Y = C + I + G + (X - Z)
 \end{equation}

 where $C$ is household consumption, $I$ is private investment, $G$ is the level of government spending, $X$ is exports, and $Z$ is imports.
 We can treat variables $G = \bar{G}$ and $X = \bar{X}$ as exogenous.
 The former is defined by policy makers, the latter is given by economic conditions in the rest of the world.
-A more detailed exposition, such as the Mundell-Fleming model, would also take into consideration the exchange rate, and exprots will also be dependent (to some extent) of domestic economic policy.
+A more detailed exposition, such as the Mundell-Fleming model, would also take into consideration the exchange rate, and exports will also be dependent (to some extent) of domestic economic policy.

 Household's consumption follow a keynesian consumption function: